Felopater-Melika/vandyhacks/prisma/design.md

   - what time to make the daily call
 - queue entries count which index they are in retrying

-I think we jump from that to simple configuration style.
+I think we jump from that to medium configuration style.

-## Simple Configuration
+## Medium Configuration
 - each account has contact methods (e.g. phone, sms, app)
 - contact configurations are a contact method and message to send
 - each account can have multiple people to call.